import contextlib

 """Path to the directory containing test data."""

-return importlib_resources.files("genno.tests.data")
+return importlib.resources.files("genno.tests.data")

 [docs]